oetiker/znapzend/README.md

 -------------------------------

-In order to allow a non-privileged user to use it, the following permissions are required on the ZFS filesystems (which you cat assign with `zfs allow`):
+In order to allow a non-privileged user to use it, the following permissions are required on the ZFS filesystems (which you can assign with `zfs allow`):

 Sending end: destroy,hold,mount,send,snapshot,userprop

-Receiving end: create,mount,receive,userprop
+Receiving end: create,destroy,mount,receive,userprop

 Running in Container
 -----------------